-Click the Network button under the Advanced tab to set the SMTP or FTP server settings for
+Click the Mail & FTP button under the Advanced tab to set the SMTP or FTP server settings for the DCS-6620G.

 In this window, enter the settings for the SMTP or FTP server to which recorded snapshots will be sent.
-For detailed information about each setting, please refer to Configuration > Advanced > Network in the section titled "Using the DCS-6620 With an Internet Browser" (page 41).
+For detailed information about each setting, please refer to Configuration > Advanced > Mail & FTP in the section titled "Using the DCS-6620G With an Internet Browser" (page 34).
 Click the apply button when finished.